21 Fun Things to Do in Central Park, New York City

 The Conservatory Garden has a plethora of gorgeous flowers.
 Breathe in delicate scents of lilac, marvel at magnolia, and witness troves of wisteria, chrysanthemums, and summer perennials.

-Established in 1937, the Conservatory Garden is the perfect slice of paradise.
+Established in 1937, the Central Park Conservatory Garden is the perfect slice of paradise.

 Central Park has so much to offer at all times of the year.
 A park of this size needs plenty of attention and care to keep it beautiful for all 42 million yearly visitors.

-The Conservancy is responsible for the care of the entire park, from west to east, and runs the Dana Discovery Center for catch-and-release fishing.
+Central Park Conservancy is responsible for the care of Central Park west to east and runs the Dana Discovery Center for catch-and-release fishing.

 What are some popular attractions within the park?